what is hazard in digital electronics | Types of hazards in digital electronics

 Static Hazard

-Static Hazard is those where the signal level should have been constant but it changes for a small amount of time.
+Static Hazards are those where the signal level should have been constant but it changes for a small amount of time.

-Note: if any static hazard comes in digital circuits then both static ‘1’ and static ‘0’ hazard will come in the circuit simultaneously.
-Only static ‘1’ or only static ‘0’ hazard will not generate in a digital circuit.
+Note: if any static hazard comes in digital circuits then both static ‘1’ and static ‘0’ hazards will come in the circuit simultaneously.
+Only static ‘1’ or only static ‘0’ hazards will not be generated in a digital circuit.

 Static 1 Hazard: